 - An association, if the widget is nested in another data widget and the data path described runs over an association.

-Use access rules whenever possible to limit data in data grids.
-This way you know that the objects will always be constrained by these rules (as opposed to an XPath constraint on a single data grid).
-The access rules will also be applied when executing microflows which saves you from repeating XPath constraints.
+If you want to restrict data not for a single widget, but for several, you may want to apply access rules for entities instead of XPath constraints.
+This way you know that the objects will always be constrained by these rules.
+Access rules will also be applied when executing microflows which saves you from repeating constraints.

 |Never||No search bar or search button are ever shown.
 Effectively disables search.|